Charlotte FC: Stadium

 Charlotte FC plays at Bank of America Stadium, a 74,867-seat stadium that is also home to the Carolina Panthers of the National Football League; the Panthers are also owned by Tepper.
 For most matches, the club only uses the lower bowl and club sections of the stadium, capping capacity at 38,000 seats.
 For major matches, such as the 2022 home opener, the club expands the stadium to full capacity by opening the upper bowl.

 A renovation to accommodate the club began in March 2021 and was completed in early 2022, adding dedicated locker rooms and training rooms for soccer, a player tunnel at midfield, and a larger concourse area.
 It cost $50 million to construct, with funding from Tepper Sports and the city government.
 A dedicated section for supporters' groups is located behind the goal on the east side of the stadium.
 The stadium's grass surface was replaced with FieldTurf in 2021 due to the additional wear expected from hosting MLS matches.

 In February 2021, Charlotte FC announced that it would be the first MLS team to use personal seat licenses to reserve season tickets in most sections; the cost of seat licenses for the inaugural season was set at $550 per seat and would not be transferable to a potential new stadium.
 The announcement, along with high season ticket prices for the inaugural season, was met with backlash from fans.
+The personal seat license system was discontinued in 2026 amid a decline in attendance and season ticket revenue; existing holders were refunded with credits for future season tickets.